Sustainability

 As part of our commitment to sustainability, we have established a clear governance structure to ensure strategic oversight, compliance, and effective risk management across our business operations.

-Sustainability matters are first discussed during the quarterly Executive Committee (“EXCO”) meetings, providing a platform for Senior Management to highlight and deliberate on key issues, track progress, and align on strategic actions.
+Sustainability and climate-related data are presented during the quarterly Executive Committee (“EXCO”) meetings, providing a platform for Senior Management to highlight and deliberate on key issues, track progress, and align on strategic actions.
 Insights and recommendations from the EXCO are then escalated to the Risk Management and Sustainability Committee (“RMSC”), which is responsible for driving sustainability policies, monitoring risks, and ensuring appropriate mitigation measures are in place.

-This structured approach ensures that sustainability remains a core focus at every level of the organization, reinforcing OHB’s commitment to continuous improvement, stakeholder value creation, and long-term business resilience.
+This structured approach ensures that sustainability remains a core focus at every level of the organisation, reinforcing OHB’s commitment to continuous improvement, stakeholder value creation, and long-term business resilience.

 The illustration below further depicts our current sustainability governance structure.
 We will continue our efforts to periodically review and refresh our sustainability governance structure to ensure our economic, environmental, social and governance material matters are adequately overseen and managed.